fahrezahafiz/krs-bot/README.md

 5. Open a terminal window inside the root directory of the project
 6. Execute `python main.py`
-7. Input your credentials (username and password)
-8. Wait until KRS is opened
+7. Wait until KRS is opened
-9. Press `p` then `Enter`
+8. Press `p` then `Enter`
-10. Watch magic happen
+9. Watch magic happen
-11. Done
+10. Done